Instance complexity of Boolean functions: Introduction

 In particular it follows that the only symmetric Boolean functions that are strictly instance optimizable are the Parity function and its complement.
 In the process we show that the instance complexity of a symmetric Boolean function $f$ is the ratio between its query complexity $\DT(f)$ (which is the decision tree complexity of $f$, equaling the number of input variables for symmetric $f$) and its \emph{minimum certificate complexity} $\Cmin(f)$, which is the smallest number of variables one needs to fix in order to fix the function value to a constant.
 In other words, $\Cmin(f)$ equals the minimum co-dimension of an affine subcube on which $f$ is a constant.

 More generally, one can observe that $\DT(f)/\Cmin(f)$ is an upper bound on the instance complexity of any Boolean function $f$.
 Along with showing that this bound is attained for all symmetric functions, we also show that this bound is attained for some \emph{graph properties} like Connectivity and $k$-clique containment.
-Let $\CONN$ and $\kCL$ denote the Connectivity and $k$-Clique problems, respectively (See Definitions~\ref{defn:conn} and~\ref{defn:kcl}). \begin{theorem} Let $n$ and $k = O(n^{2/3})$ be positive integers.
+Let $\CONN$ and $\kCL$ denote the Connectivity and $k$-Clique problems, respectively (See Definitions~\ref{defn:conn} and~\ref{defn:kcl}). \begin{theorem} Let $n$ be a sufficiently large positive integer and $k$ be a positive integer satisfying $k^3 \leq n^2/4$.
 Then,

 \end{theorem}